SO YOU'RE CHECKING OUT MY CREDENTIALS.

 Founded by Dr Arnold Mindell, Process Work is also what’s known as a ‘bootstrap’ modality, in that it can embrace and tie together a whole range of other modalities within it, if it aligns with your process and what works best for you.
 Whilst its roots originate from Jungian Psychology, Taoism, Quantum Physics, Systems and communication Theory and Indigenous wisdom – its current form draws upon multiple modalities including Mindfulness, Narrative therapy, somatic and body work, Movement therapy, CBT and motivational interviewing.
 It involves rigorous personal and professional training and has a strong history in both individual and group work.
 So when working with an individual I might use CBT for some things, or Mindfulness or Schema therapy for other aspects.
 I might draw on somatic bodywork to uncover something about a symptom you are experiencing, or systems theory or conflict resolution techniques to flesh out that relationship dilemma you are in, or Jungian dream work to find meaning in what those recurring dreams are trying to tell you.
 One of the most important features of training in Process Oriented Psychology is innerwork – so I am trained and assessed to work on myself.
 There’s no point fooling ourselves that coaches and therapists don’t have their own issues!
 It’s important I acknowledge that for my own awareness – and most importantly so my stuff doesn’t get in the way of yours.
 It also means that I can assist you to develop your ability to be your own guide so you won’t need me anymore.

 I am always interested in and influenced by a range of approaches, and I work in a range of fields.
-So on a more collective level – with groups, teams, organisations and communities, my style is informed by coaching, systems change theories, collective impact strategy and working with complexity.
+So on a more collective level – with groups, teams, organisations and communities, my style is informed by coaching, systems change theories, collective impact strategy, Asset-based Community Development and working with complexity.
 I am also trained in a multitude of theatre practices and have extensive experience in working in Community Cultural Development, community capacity building and community engagement.
 I might use creative, physical and spatial approaches to shake up a team’s perspective on a challenge, working collaboratively, or theatre exercises to help you with presentation delivery.
 I might draw upon systems mapping and collective impact strategies to diagnose the key issues and identify your most effective points of intervention in an organisation change process.
 I work in a responsive and adaptive manner entirely dependent on what is required, and most importantly, what works best for your group.